 Typically, we invoice the customer and recognize revenue once we have satisfied our performance obligation.
-Accordingly, our contract assets comprise accounts receivable.
+Accordingly, our contract assets comprise accounts receivable, which are recognized when payment is unconditional and only the passage of time is required before payment is due.
 Generally, we do not have material amounts of other contract assets since revenue is recognized as control of goods is transferred or as services are performed.